IgA nephropathy: Treatment

 The ideal treatment for IgAN would remove IgA from the glomerulus and prevent further IgA deposition.
-This goal still remains a remote prospect.
+This goal remains a remote prospect.
 There are a few additional caveats that have to be considered while treating IgA nephropathy.
 IgA nephropathy has a very variable course, ranging from a benign recurrent hematuria up to a rapid progression to chronic kidney failure and failure of other major organs.
-Hence the decision on which patients to treat should be based on the prognostic factors and the risk of progression.
+Hence, the decision on which patients to treat should be based on the prognostic factors and the risk of progression.
 Also, IgA nephropathy recurs in transplants despite the use of ciclosporin, azathioprine or mycophenolate mofetil, cyclophosphamide, Isotretinoin and steroids in these patients.
-There are persisting uncertainties, due to the limited number of patients included in the few controlled, randomized, studies performed to date.
-These studies hardly produce statistically-significant evidence regarding the heterogeneity of IgA nephropathy patients, the diversity of study treatment protocols, and the length of follow-up.
+There are persisting uncertainties due to the limited number of patients included in the few controlled, randomized studies performed to date.
+These studies hardly produce statistically significant evidence regarding the heterogeneity of IgA nephropathy patients, the diversity of study treatment protocols, and the length of follow-up.

 In cases where tonsillitis is the precipitating factor for episodic hematuria, a tonsillectomy has been claimed to reduce the frequency of those episodes.
 However, it does not reduce the incidence of progressive kidney failure.
 Dietary gluten restriction, used to reduce mucosal antigen challenge, also has not been shown to preserve kidney function.
 Phenytoin has also been tried without any benefit.

 A subset of IgA nephropathy patients, who have minimal change disease on light microscopy and clinically have nephrotic syndrome, show an exquisite response to steroids, behaving more or less like minimal change disease.
 In other patients, the evidence for steroids is not compelling.
-Short courses of high dose steroids have been proven to lack benefit.
-However, in patients with aggressive Berger's disease 6 months regimen of steroids in addition to other medications may lessen proteinuria and preserve renal function.
+Short courses of high-dose steroids have been proven to lack benefit.
+However, in patients with aggressive Berger's disease, a 6-month regimen of steroids in addition to other medications may lessen proteinuria and preserve renal function.
 The study had 10 years of patient follow-up data, and did show a benefit for steroid therapy; there was a lower chance of reaching end-stage renal disease (renal function so poor that dialysis was required) in the steroid group.
 Importantly, angiotensin-converting enzyme inhibitors were used in both groups equally.